 Cross Country- US Boys

 The boys’ cross country program has a long tradition of welcoming and developing runners from all grades and experience levels.
 Some harriers eagerly devote themselves to preparing for college-level competition.
 Others run simply to enjoy a new team experience or to condition themselves for a winter sport.
-Each week’s varied, challenging workouts help runners become faster, stronger, and more competitive as they progress through the ISL schedule.
-Regardless of individual goals or abilities, all team members contribute, work hard, and develop the self-discipline needed to succeed as cross country runners.
+Each week’s varied, challenging workouts help runners become faster and more competitive as they progress through the ISL schedule.
+Both varsity and JV teams practice and travel to meets together, so the group develops a strong sense of camaraderie.
+Regardless of individual goals or abilities, all team members have fun, work hard, and develop the self-discipline needed to succeed as cross country runners.
 Once they gain experience and learn about the sport, many look forward to becoming life-long members of the larger running community.

 The team is coached by Joe Pelletier (email@example.com) and Paul McCarron.

 2017 Season Recap:

 The Varsity had a great season.
 Senior captains Nick Dawson, Eli Dow, Caleb Farwell, and Drew Kelner motivated the team to train hard over the summer.
 The team finished 10-5 in the league, and 12-5 overall.
 They placed well in the ISL championships on Lawrence's hilly course.
 At the New England Championships, held at Berkshire School, the team did even better, bringing home a fourth-place plaque.
 This year, we say goodbye to eight seniors, many of whom have been with the program since ninth grade: Nick Dawson, Eli Dow, Collin Drooff, Caleb Farwell, Hunter Gu, Drew Kelner, Simeone Montrond, and Ian Thompson.

 2017 Award Winners:

 Coaches' Award: Nicholas Dawson '18 & Elias Dow '18